ARTICLES

 May they live happily ever after.

 The video shows red-crowned cranes that have landed all over a road.
-The sight of them calling to each other, spreading their great wings, and performing their courtship ritual as if dancing is truly magical.
-As more cranes began to gather, many people were captivated by this "miraculous moment" unfolding in nature.
+Their appearance is truly magical as they call out to one another, spread their great wings, and perform their courtship ritual as if dancing.
+As more cranes began to gather in the area, many people found themselves captivated by this "miraculous moment" unfolding in the wild.

-The post received about 10,000 reposts, with comments pouring in such as, "Stunning!"
-"How romantic," and "Truly elegant."
+The post has received about 10,000 reposts, with a flood of comments such as "Incredible!", "How romantic," and "Truly elegant."

-A photo of a red-crowned crane taken on another day by the poster, "Doto no Yachibozu"
+Here is another photo of red-crowned cranes taken by the poster, "Doto no Yachibozu-san," on a different day.

-This scene was captured by "Doto no Yachibozu," who lives in the Eastern Hokkaido (Doto) area.
-The location was the outskirts of Doto in early May 2026, around the time the cherry blossoms began to bloom.
+The person who filmed this scene is "Doto no Yachibozu-san," a resident of the Eastern Hokkaido (Doto) area.
+The location was the outskirts of Doto, and it was filmed in early May 2026, right around the time the cherry blossoms began to bloom.

-On the way home from an outing, Doto no Yachibozu spotted the white figures of cranes in the greenery and stopped the car to watch for a while.
-Later, after driving a bit further, another crane was spotted ahead.
-After stopping at a slight distance, the cranes suddenly began calling to each other right in front of the car and performed their courtship dance.
+On the way back from an outing, Doto no Yachibozu-san spotted the white figures of red-crowned cranes amidst the greenery and stopped the car for a while to watch.
+After starting to drive again, they spotted another crane up ahead.
+They stopped the car a short distance away, and suddenly, the cranes began calling to each other right before their eyes and proceeded to perform their courtship dance.

-Recalling the moment, Doto no Yachibozu shared the following:
+Recalling the moment, Doto no Yachibozu-san shared the following:

-It's not unusual to see red-crowned cranes around the Kushiro Wetland, but you can't normally get this close.
-And this was the first time they've ever danced right in front of me.
-Both birds puffed up their wings and seemed so happy as they called out, which made me feel happy too.
-I felt like I could feel the energy of life from the sound of their calls echoing around.
-It became a very precious memory.
+While it's not unusual to see red-crowned cranes around the Kushiro Wetlands, you can't normally get this close.
+And this was the first time I'd ever seen them dance right in front of me.
+Both cranes looked so happy, puffing up their wings and calling out, and it made me feel happy, too.
+I felt the energy of life in the sound of their calls echoing around.
+It was a truly wonderful memory.

-A Miraculous Moment with Wildlife, Only Possible in Hokkaido
+A Miraculous Wildlife Encounter Only Possible in Hokkaido

-In Hokkaido, you can encounter various wild animals such as Ezo sika deer, Ezo red foxes, and white-tailed eagles.
-Among them, the red-crowned crane (tancho) is a representative bird of Hokkaido, designated as a Special Natural Monument of Japan.
-The courtship dance that became a topic of conversation is a behavior performed to deepen the bond between a pair, characterized by spreading their wings and calling to each other in response.
+In Hokkaido, you can encounter a variety of wild animals, including Ezo deer, Ezo red foxes, and white-tailed eagles.
+Among them, the red-crowned crane, known as the *tancho* in Japan, is one of Hokkaido's most iconic birds and is designated as a Special Natural Monument of Japan.
+The courtship dance that went viral is a behavior performed to strengthen the bond between a pair, characterized by the cranes spreading their wings and calling back and forth to each other.

-This chance encounter in Hokkaido's unique natural environment moved the hearts of many.
+This chance encounter in Hokkaido's unique natural environment has moved the hearts of many.

-Interview cooperation and photos provided by: Doto no Yachibozu
+Interview and photos courtesy of: Doto no Yachibozu

 ・X (formerly Twitter): @hkp_hokkaido